JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/FedRAMP/ADHERANCE.md

 ## 4. 💥 Key Changes in FedRAMP 20X Program

-> **NEW SECTION**: The FedRAMP 20X program represents a paradigm shift in federal cloud security, transitioning from manual, periodic assessment to continuous, automated validation.
+> **NEW SECTION**: The FedRAMP 20X program, launched in July 2025, represents a paradigm shift in federal cloud security, transitioning from manual, periodic assessment to continuous, automated validation.

 ### Core Transformations